Burns and scalds

 |Burns and scalds are really painful.
 The skin goes red and the heat goes right inside the skin.
 Sometimes the skin is so badly damaged that it never gets really better.

-There may be scars, the skin could look all red and shiny, patches of skin might have to be moved from somewhere else on the body when there is a really bad burn.
+There may be scar - the skin could look all red and shiny.
+Patches of skin might have to be moved from somewhere else on the body when there is a really bad burn.
 [This is called skin grafting].
 It might be necessary to have many operations.